Ari-S-123/Poem-Portal/Spec.md

 Future Feature Additions:

-Add a persistence layer using Postgres probably on Vercel too, and Prisma as the ORM.
+Add a persistence layer using Postgres probably on Vercel too, and Drizzle as the ORM.
 This will contain just a single table with a favoriteId, userId (Google ID), author, and a title as the columns.

 Add a "Log In" button with the Google logo to the top right next to the theme switcher.
 When the "Log In" button is